MassTransit/MassTransit/docs/advanced/middleware/README.md

 })
 ```

 The `IPipe` interface is similar to `IFilter`, but a pipe hides the _next_ parameter as it is part of the pipe's structure.
-It is the pipe's responsiblity to pass the
+It is the pipe's responsibility to pass the
 appropriate _next_ parameter to the individual filters in the pipe.

 ```cs